rollator3000/MS_omics/README.md

     │                         this repository
     │
     ├── code               <- Folder w/ all the R-Code needed to run this │   │                     repository!
-For an overview & details see 'Code' │   │                     section in this README
+For an overview see:
-    │   │
+    │   │                     'Code' section in this README │   │
     │   ├── get_data      <- Code from Dr. Hornung to preprocess and download
     │   │                    multi-omics data used in this project!